Naomie Harris: From ‘28 Days Later’ Breakout to Red Carpet Icon in Giuseppe Zanotti Heels

 The midi dress featured gorgeous lace details across its asymmetrical skirt and a sleeveless design.

-The Moonlight actress paired her dainty dress with a more adventurous silver “Maryjane” sandals by Giuseppe Zanotti.
+The Moonlight actress paired her dainty dress with more adventurous silver “Maryjane” sandals by Giuseppe Zanotti.

 Naomie Harris and Laetitia Casta attend the Cointreau Creative Crew Award Ceremony Naomie Harris and Laetitia Casta attend the Cointreau Creative Crew Award Ceremony at Liberty London on May 24, 2016, in London, England (Credit: WENN)